Smooth Fourier multipliers on group von Neumann algebras: Introduction and main results

 Completely bounded (\emph{cb}) means that $T_m \ten id$ is a multiplier on $L_{p}(\widehat{\mathbb{G\times H}})$ for every discrete group $\mathrm{H}$.
-The additional $\varepsilon$ is a prize we pay for noncommutativity which can be removed under alternative assumptions, like \begin{itemize} \item[i)] $\G$ is abelian,
+Theorem A is sharp in terms of the number of derivatives related to the cocycle dimension.
+On the contrary, the additional $\varepsilon$ is a prize we pay for noncommutativity.
+It can be removed under assumptions like \begin{itemize} \item[i)] $\G$ is abelian,

 \item[ii)] $b_\psi(\G)$ is a lattice in $\R^n$,

 \item[iii)] $\alpha_\psi(\G)$ is a finite subgroup of $O(n)$,